gardener-attic/landscape-setup2/README.md

 To check vor the correct version, the `VERSION` file in the submodule's main folder is read and compared to the tag in the config file.
 If the `VERSION` file doesn't exist, the component is added as a submodule.
 If it exists, but the versions differ, the fitting version will be checked out.
 If it exists and the versions are identical, nothing is done.
 The automatic version management will fail if a) the component is already added as a submodule, but the `VERSION` file is missing or b) the landscape folder is not a git repo.

-It is also possible to trigger the version update manually: call the `manage_submodule` function with `gardener` or `dashboard` as an argument, or call the `manage_submodules.sh` script which will update Gardener and dashboard.
+It is also possible to trigger the version update manually: call the `manage_submodule` function with `gardener` or `dashboard` as an argument, or run the `manage_submodules.sh` script which will update Gardener and dashboard.
 Both will only work from inside the docker container / with sourced `init.sh` file.

 ## Step 2: Configure the Landscape